aayushmau5/aayushmau5.github.io/content/posts/graphql-typescript.md

     getAllAuthors: (.....);
     getBookByName: (.....);
 }

+interface MutationResolvers {
+  addBook: (....);
+}

+interface Resolvers {
+  Query: QueryResolvers,
+  Mutation: MutationResolvers
+}
 ```

-Main point to notice is that our `QueryResolvers` interface just looks like our GraphQL `Query` type.
+Main point to notice is that our `Resolvers` interface just looks like our GraphQL `Query` type.
 Thus, providing type safety on what Resolver functions you can make based on the interface.

 No more Typos on Resolver function names.

 For Mutations, you use `MutationResolvers`.

-Now, looking at lines `4`, `8` and `12`.
-You see that I have added `QueryResolvers["<QueryNameResolverCorrespondTo>"]`.
+Now, looking at lines `8`, `12`, `16` and `21`.
+You see that I have added `QueryResolvers["<QueryNameResolverCorrespondTo>"]` as well as `MutationResolvers["<QueryNameResolverCorrespondTo>"]`.
 This is used to give types to our individual resolver function.

-That means, you don't have to manually type your `parent`, `args`,`info` and the return type of your resolver. (`context` is types with `any`, so you have to make your interface for that)
+That means, you don't have to manually make types for your `parent`, `args`,`info` and the return type of your resolver. (`context` is typed with `any`, so you have to make your own interface for that.)

-For Mutation Resolver function, you use `MutationResolvers["<MutationNameResolverCorrespondTo>"]`.

 And, there you go.
 You are now getting the types in your Resolver functions.

-I have covered only the basics of adding types in your Apollo GraphQL code But You can do a lot of more with **GraphQL Code Generator**.
+I have covered only the basics of adding types in your Apollo GraphQL code But you can do a lot of more with **GraphQL Code Generator**.
 Checkout the docs [here](https://www.graphql-code-generator.com/docs/getting-started/index).

+If you wanna see more in-depth example with real code, check out this article -> https://formidable.com/blog/2019/strong-typing/